 “I am a member of our leadership team, too, but my role is different,” I continued.
 “Your role is to plan.
-My role is to ensure we use the tools of consensus and I will call you on it every time.”
+My role is to ensure we use the tools of teamwork and consensus and I will call you on it every time.”

 The room got very quiet.
 Then it exploded with new energy.

 Their roles were clear.
 My role was clear.
 I wasn’t the dictator.
 There was no need for me to withdraw from the planning.
 I didn’t try to be their friend.
 I was their adult mentor.
-In this role, the teens felt comfortable to focus on planning.
+In this role, the teens felt comfortable focusing on planning.
 They became more committed to their norms and agreements to use their communication tools.
 They knew I would draw them back to the consensus planning process – not by interrupting their planning, but by asking questions that were firmly rooted in Sean Covey’s The 7 Habits of Highly Effective Teens:

 In the years that followed, the teens acknowledged and celebrated leadership gifts in one another.
 They created projects and committees that invited all teens in our community to share their individual leadership gifts.
 They became members of the youth leadership training team.
 Our leadership training processes became a model many schools, churches, and community organizations wanted to emulate.